Embedded finance

 In Through the Looking-Glass, Lewis Carroll’s Red Queen tells Alice: “It takes all the running you can do, to keep in the same place.”

 And this is no longer just a theoretical concept: it’s playing out in real time.
-The businesses that have fully embraced value-add embedded financial services — like Toast, Lightspeed, and Square — are seeing these revenue streams make up the majority, if not all, of their steady-state EBITDA.
+The businesses that have fully embraced value-added embedded financial services, such as Toast, Lightspeed, and Square, are seeing these revenue streams make up the majority, if not all, of their steady-state EBITDA.

 In a landscape where embedded finance is reshaping the competitive playing field, those who move first and go all-in are reaping the greatest rewards